 Josef Kolbe was by no means the most distinguished pupil of the Horner Gymnasium.
 When in 1921 it became a federal grammar school, the director was Wilhelm Miklas, who went on to become the President of Austria from 1928 to 1938.
 During Miklas’s presidency Rudolf Kirchschläger was a pupil at the school and he also occupied the highest office in the republic from 1974 to 1986.

 In 1961 the Horner Gymnasium moved to new premises in the Puechhaimgasse, and in 2007 it celebrated its 350th jubilee with a year-long programme of performances and exhibitions throughout the town, culminating in a concert and festivities at the school on 13 October.
-The old school building became the cultural centre for the town of Horn, a fitting choice for an institution which had already built its own theatre in 1768, promoting its pupils’ talents for the now largely forgotten arts of mimicry, gesticulation and articulation, and also music and dance.
+The old school building became the cultural centre for the town of Horn, a fitting choice for an institution which had already built its own theatre in 1768, promoting its pupils’ talents for the now largely forgotten arts of mimicry, gesticulation and articulation, as well as music and dance.

 Horn grammar school: http://www.bghorn.ac.at